tock/tock/doc/reference/trd-hil-design.md

 processes access to a temperature sensor relies on having a reference to an implementation of the `kernel::hil::sensors::TemperatureDriver` trait.
-This allows the system call driver capsule to work on top of any implemeentation of the `TemperatureDriver` trait, whether it is a local, on-chip sensor, an analog sensor connected to an ADC, or a digital sensor over a bus.
+This allows the system call driver capsule to work on top of any implementation of the `TemperatureDriver` trait, whether it is a local, on-chip sensor, an analog sensor connected to an ADC, or a digital sensor over a bus.